Jānis Vagris: Career

-He then worked as an engineer at a factory in Jelgava.
-During this time Vagris also served as the deputy chairman of the executive committee of the city.
+Vagris then worked as an engineer at a factory in Jelgava.
+During this time, Vagris also served as the deputy chairman of the executive committee of the city.
 Vagris joined the Communist Party of the Soviet Union in 1958.
 From 1966 to 1973, Vagris was the first and second secretary of the Liepājā city committee, after which he joined the Communist Party of Latvia.